cmp-202/ssh2shell/README.md

 Keyboard-interactive
 ----------------------
-Keyboard-interactive authentication is available throught SSH2 connect.tryKeyboard and the required event handler connect.on ('keyboardInteractive', function(name, instructions, instructionsLang, prompts, finish)
+Keyboard-interactive authentication is available when both host.server.tryKeyboard is set to true and the event handler keyboard-interactive is defined as below.
-Below is an example of how to define your keyboard-interactive handler and attach it to the ssh2shell instance.

-* Note: host.server.tryKeyboard = true for keyboard-interactive to be attempted and the event handler must be defined
+The keyboard-interactive event handler must be added to the instance rather than through the host config because it can only be called on the first connection.

 Also see test/keyboard-interactivetest.js for the full example

+keyboard-interactive event handler definition
 ```javascript
 //this is required
 host.server.tryKeyboard = true;